Last Updated: Sunday May 17, 2026 · Source: IPEDS & College Scorecard Nov 2025

 Pitzer College Acceptance Rate

-Pitzer College is a renowned institution with a very competitive admission profile.
-The acceptance rate of 16.66% indicates that only 17 out of every 100 applicants are admitted.
+Pitzer College is one of the renowned universities in the USA.
+It is very competitive to get admission to.
+The acceptance rate of Pitzer College is 16.7%.
+This means that only 17 out of every 100 applicants are admitted.

 Admissions Guidelines